Februray 3 & 4, 2024

 Music:

-• Music must be standard solo literature from the Baroque, Classical, Romantic, Modern, or Contemporary periods.
+• Music must be standard solo literature from the Baroque, Classical, Romantic, Modernist, or Contemporary periods.

 • Simplified versions & transcriptions are not accepted.